-Planning Grant activity may be funded with \$200,000, as noted, from the Administration Cash Fund.
+Planning Grant activity may be funded with \$100,000, as noted, from the Administration Cash Fund.
 Planning Grants are intended to provide financial assistance to PWSs for PERs for projects seeking funding through the Water Wastewater Advisory Committee (WWAC) common pre-application process.
-The WWAC Common Pre-application is provided in Appendix F. Any award of such a grant to a PWS shall contain a requirement that the PER be submitted to NDHHS-DPH for review and approval.
-Planning grants shall be awarded to PWSs based upon the following criteria:
+The WWAC Common Pre-application is provided in Appendix F. Any award of such a grant to a PWS shall contain a requirement that the PER be submitted to the NDEE for review and approval.
+Planning grants shall be awarded to PWSs based upon one the following criteria:

-- 1. The PWS has received an Administrative Order or other enforcement action through the NDHHS-DPH: - 2.
-The PWS is a single well system due to the loss of a production well(s) to avoid an Administrative Order or other enforcement action through the NDHHS-DPH; - 3.
-The PWS is a multiple well system and has lost two or more production wells to avoid an Administrative Order or other enforcement action through the NDHHS-DPH; or - 4.
-All remaining PWSs that have projects that have a history of non-compliance with a drinking water standard.
+- 1. The PWS has received an Administrative Order or other enforcement action through NDEE; - 2.
+The PWS is a single well system due to the loss of a production well(s) to avoid an Administrative Order or other enforcement action through the NDEE; - 3.
+The PWS is a multiple well system and has lost two or more production wells to avoid an Administrative Order or other enforcement action through the NDEE; or - 4.
+All remaining PWSs that have projects that have have been out of compliance with a drinking water standard for over a year and/or have been issued an administrative order (AO).